andrewdavidmackenzie/pigg/porky/README.md

 # Porky

-Porky is an implementation of piglet remote GPIO client for the Raspberry Pi Pico W, supporting direct USB connections in order to configure the Wi-Fi network it should use, and then full-functionality `piggui` connections over TCP.
+Porky is an implementation of pigglet remote GPIO client for the Raspberry Pi Pico W, supporting direct USB connections in order to configure the Wi-Fi network it should use, and then full-functionality `piggui` connections over TCP.